hashicorp/consul/website/source/docs/acl/acl-rules.html.md

 the node with the _exact_ name `foo`, and denies all access to any noe name that starts with `bar`.

-Since [Agent API](/api/agent.html) utility operations may be reqired before an agent is joined to a cluster, or during an outage of the Consul servers or ACL datacenter, a special token may be configured with [`acl.tokens.agent_master`](/docs/agent/options.html#acl_tokens_agent_master) to allow write access to these operations even if no ACL resolution capability is available.
+Since [Agent API](/api/agent.html) utility operations may be required before an agent is joined to a cluster, or during an outage of the Consul servers or ACL datacenter, a special token may be configured with [`acl.tokens.agent_master`](/docs/agent/options.html#acl_tokens_agent_master) to allow write access to these operations even if no ACL resolution capability is available.